-These pan fried brussel sprouts with bacon are the perfect side dish for any occasion!
+These pan fried brussels sprouts with bacon are the perfect side dish for any occasion!
 The sprouts are caramelized with bacon and red onion with crispy bits on the edges.
 Then if you want them a little more fancy, toss them with crunchy candied pumpkin seeds and serve with an easy pomegranate gastrique.

-In the past we have always had brussel sprouts on the table at thanksgiving or Christmas and its kind of a tradition that each of us (except Mark) has a single token piece as they are passed around, just so we feel like we’re eating one.
+In the past we have always had brussels sprouts on the table at thanksgiving or Christmas and its kind of a tradition that each of us (except Mark) has a single token piece as they are passed around, just so we feel like we’re eating one.

 No longer will your family turn up their nose at these poor little spouts.
 They might even ask you to make them for just a regular old sunday night dinner.